DreamworldSolutions/dw-form/README.md

 # dw-form-field

-It's a wrapper of `mwc-formfield` which aligns form-field with it's label.
+It's used to show label for checkbox & radio buttons.
+Used by `dw-checkbox` and `dw-radio-button`.
+And allows user to select by clicking on the label too.
 It also activates a ripple effect upon interacting with the label.
 For more detail visit https://github.com/material-components/material-web/tree/master/packages/formfield.

-It's used to show label for checkbox & radio buttons.
-Used by `dw-checkbox` and `dw-radio-button`.

 ## Installation
 ```html